gsood-gaurav/LanguageModels/README.md

 # Language Models
-This repo implements Language Models from scratch in Python (Tensorflow/PyTorch) and Julia
+This repo implements Language Models from scratch in Python (Tensorflow/PyTorch) and Julia.
+It is inspired from Andrej Karapathy's make more series.